 Providers ensure that service and leader program candidates have opportunities to learn and apply specialized content and discipline knowledge contained in approved state and/or national discipline-specific standards.
-These specialized standards include, but are not limited to, Specialized Professional Association (SPA) standards, individual state standards, standards of the National Board for Professional Teaching Standards, and standards of other accrediting bodies [e.g., Council for Accreditation of Counseling and Related Educational Programs (CACREP)].
 Evidence of candidate content knowledge appropriate for the professional specialty should be documented.